-&lt;sup>16 Such a Complainant is still entitled to supportive measures, but the formal grievance process is not applicable.
+16 Such a Complainant is still entitled to supportive measures, but the formal grievance process is not applicable.

-The parties may each have an Advisor of their choice present with them for all meetings, interviews, and hearings within the resolution process, if they so choose.
-The parties may select whomever they wish to serve as their Advisor as long as the Advisor is eligible and available.
+The parties may each have an Advisor17 of their choice present with them for all meetings, interviews, and hearings within the resolution process, if they so choose.
+The parties may select whomever they wish to serve as their Advisor as long as the Advisor is eligible and available.18 a.
+Who Can Serve as an Advisor

-Choosing an Advisor who is also a witness in the process creates potential for bias and conflict-ofintereSaint A party who chooses an Advisor who is also a witness can anticipate that issues of potential bias will be explored by the hearing Decision-maker(s).
+Choosing an Advisor who is also a witness in the process creates potential for bias and conflict-ofinterest.
+A party who chooses an Advisor who is also a witness can anticipate that issues of potential bias will be explored by the hearing Decision-maker(s).